 Being a Supporter Can Take a Toll

-Challenges around self-care can reveal areas of co-dependency.
-If we feel unable to take time away to rest or maintain health because of another’s needs, whether physical or emotional, there’s a good chance that co-dependency is present.
-Prioritizing self-care, and creating boundaries to sustain it, creates a foundation for healthy relationships.
-It may also allow loved ones to take responsibility for themselves in new ways.
+Challenges around practicing healthy self-care can reveal areas of co-dependency.
+Continually being unable to take time away to rest or maintain health because of another’s needs, whether physical or emotional, may indicate a need for change.
+Trusted community and outside perspectives can help us identify challenges or unhealthy situations we are unable to see.
+Prioritizing boundaries that enable self-care creates a foundation for healthy relationships and may also allow loved ones to take responsibility for themselves in new ways.

-Sometimes, having a friend or family member in recovery can feel like an impossible burden, because of their desire for emotional support or practical needs around finances, transportation, or otherwise.
-When that point is reached, it’s often a sign that the individual needs a broader community of support.
-We can be sources of wisdom, love, and support for individuals in recovery, but we all need connection and community.
+Sometimes, having a friend or family member in recovery can feel like an impossible burden, because of their desire for emotional support or practical needs around finances, transportation, or living situation.
+When a supporter’s capacity limit for offering help is reached, it may be an indicator that the person in recovery needs a broader community of support.
+We cannot be solely responsible for the needs of an individual in recovery.
+The wisdom, love, and support we share can be impactful, but ultimately everyone need connection and community beyond a single person.
 Support groups and counselors are a valuable resource for individuals in recovery, and for families and loved ones.
-Inviting others in to the situation, and empowering the individual to proactively reach out to other forms of support, can be a game-changer.
+Inviting others into the situation, and empowering the individual to proactively reach out to additional forms of support, can set everyone involved up for long-term success.

 As supporters, the recovery process is not about perfection, but about growth.
-We may become aware of co-dependency and relationships where boundaries our needed.
-These are opportunities for us to experience deeper, healthier connection with our loved ones.
-Our self-care practices may evolve over time, as we seek great experiences of hope and peace.
+We may become aware of our misaligned priorities, co-dependency in relationships, or need for boundaries.
+There’s no shame: we are all learning how to experience healthier relationships and existence as human beings.
+In these learning moments, see them as opportunities to grow and experience deeper, healthier connection with our loved ones.
+Our self-care practices can and should evolve over time as we uncover greater experiences of hope and health in life.